benwainwright/www.benwainwright.me/blog-entries/a-case-study-in-type-erasure.md

 })
 ```

-and isError becomes this
+and 'isError' becomes this

 ```TypeScript
 export const isError = (thing) => thing instanceof Error;
 ```

- Which then means that what my colleague was trying to do boils down to the question 'is an object literal an instance of `Error`?'
+Consequently, what my colleague was trying to do boils down to the question 'is an object literal an instance of `Error`?'

 ```TypeScript
 const mockError =  {